paol-imi/use-mutable-source/docs/src/guide/design-principles.md

 ### Stability by default

 Stability is a very handy default, but...
-It's a new concept to `learn`, and this represents no small `cost` for a hook that aims to be used like a primitive.
+It's a new concept to `learn`, and this represents no small `cost` for an hook that aims to be used like a primitive.

 The first prototype of `use-mutable-source` was actually enforcing stability by requiring an empty dependency list.
 Typescript and a bunch of runtime warnings would have let the user notice if some dependencies were used where they weren't allowed.